Basis-Theory/basistheory-integration-guides/collections/guides/style_elements/index.md

 These styling configurations allow you to easily update what happens when users engage with the input fields, no matter if that is when an invalid value is entered or when they simply hover over the fields.

-Ready to see all of the options our variants provide?
+Ready to see all the options our variants provide?
 Checkout our [Elements Style Documentation](https://docs.basistheory.com/elements/#element-style).

 ```js
 var cardElement = BasisTheory.elements.create('card', {